The Forest Path is a pretty 4.5km bushwalk along the Hacking River in the Royal National Park that loops around Forest Island.

 The Couranga walking track is a 5km hike between the start of the Forest Path and Waterfall further west.

-This track is great if you are getting to the Royal National Park by train, so you can walk all the way from Waterfall train station to the Forest Path.
+This track is great if you are going to the Royal National Park by train, so you can walk all the way from Waterfall train station to the Forest Path.

 Forest Path Map